How to Get Directory Size in Linux [4 Methods Inside!]

 # du -h /var

-Note that if your account name doesn’t have access permission to a file, you’ll see an error in the results:
+Note that if your account doesn’t have access permission to a file, you’ll see the following error instead of the directory listing:

-To resolve this error, simply use sudo with the du command to get access to the directory and its contents:
+To resolve this error, simply use sudo with the du command to gain access to the directory and its contents:

 # sudo du -h /var